Setup -- Preparing the MX1ADS/A board for eCos Development

 $ ecosconfig new mx1ads_a redboot

-$ ecosconfig import $ECOS_REPOSITORY/hal/arm/arm9/mx1ads_a/VERSION/misc/redboot_ROMRAM.ecm
+$ ecosconfig import $ECOS_REPOSITORY/hal/arm/arm9/mx1ads_a/current/misc/redboot_ROMRAM.ecm

 $ ecosconfig resolve